Jawar19/home-assistant.io/source/_integrations/rejseplanen.markdown

 When creating a stop subentry, you can optionally filter departures by:

-- **Direction**: Only show departures going to a specific destination (for example, "Downtown" or "Airport").
+- **Direction**: Only show departures going to a specific destination (for example, "Downtown" or "Airport")
-- **Transportation type**: Only show specific types of transport (buses, trains, metro, etc.).
+- **Transportation type**: Only show specific types of transport (buses, trains, metro, and similar)

 If you don't set any filters, the integration will show all departures from that stop.